 Spending time abroad is a valuable professional and personal endeavor.
-Given the worldwide scope and impact of engineering, global competence and intercultural skills are an extremely valuable asset to the work place.
+Given the worldwide scope and impact of engineering, global competence and intercultural skills are an extremely valuable asset to the work place and in life.
 Studying abroad helps you develop and hone these skills.
 Colorado School of Mines encourages students to include an international study/research/volunteer experience in their undergraduate and/or graduate education.

 The Education Abroad division in the Office of Global Education helps students prepare to study abroad from their first initial interest until they return to campus.
 The Education Abroad team will liaise with the appropriate stakeholders to support the student in applying to a host university abroad, selecting courses, and other pre-departure preparations.

 Mines maintains student exchange programs with engineering universities in South America, Europe, Oceania, Africa, and Asia.
 Courses taken at a partner university abroad can fulfill an equivalent course at Mines if they are pre-approved and successfully passed with a grade of "C-" or better.
 Transfer credit is awarded; a student's GPA is not affected by courses taken abroad.

 Education Abroad also assists faculty with the development of faculty-led courses abroad during the summer and school breaks.

 Financial aid and selected scholarships and grants can be used to finance approved study abroad programs.
 International university partners may occasionally have additional scholarship funding for study abroad or internship programs.
 There are a few national study abroad scholarship opportunities available.
 More information can be found in the Office of Global Education.